RibirX/Ribir/docs/declare_builtin_fields.md

  	 - use to anchor child constraints with the bottom edge of parent widget.
 - scrollable : [`Scrollable`]
  	 - enumerate to describe which direction allow widget to scroll.
+- transform : [`Transform`]
+ 	 - A widget that applies a transformation its child.
+Doesn't change size, only apply painting
 - key : [`Key`]
  	 - assign a key to widget, use for track if two widget is same widget in two frames.